Preparation of a Brief

 - Names of all relevant parties;

 - Synopsis of facts and issues;

 - Copies of all relevant documents, including Court pleadings, correspondence, witness statements, affidavits and statutory declarations;

 - Particular questions requiring answers.

-The utility of the brief prepared for the barrister by the instructing solicitors (including care and attention to detail and intellectual engagement of the main issues) can have a significant effect on the fees charged.
+The utility of the brief prepared for the barrister by the instructing solicitors (including care and attention to detail and intellectual engagement of the main issues) can have a significant affect on the fees charged.